Mental Illness

 It’s essential to note that not everyone with a mental health disorder will experience suicidal thoughts, and not all individuals who attempt suicide have a diagnosed mental illness.
 Suicide is a complex phenomenon influenced by various biological, psychological, social, and environmental factors.

-Connect to SAVE Lives
+Connect to SAVE lives

 We believe in the power of connection to create positive change.
 Whether you’re interested in volunteering, donating, or simply learning more about our mission, we invite you to get in touch.